cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

    </p>

-3. Go through the process of creating a Service Principle (SP) selecting "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" and name it  "Azure-ARM-Dev-ProjectName".
-Once created, repeat and create a new SP named "Azure-ARM-Prod-ProjectName".
-Please replace "ProjectName" with the name of your project so that the service principal can be uniquely identified.
+3. Go through the process of creating a Service Principle (SP) selecting "Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)" and name it  "Azure-ARM-Dev-TFR".
+Once created, repeat and create a new SP named "Azure-ARM-Prod-TFR".
+Please replace "TFR" with any name referencing your project so that the service principal can be uniquely identified - but know the name does not have to match your project name for functional purposes.

+<a id="certificates-secrets-anchor"></a>
 4. Go to "Certificates & Secrets" and add for each SP "New client secret", then store the value and secret seperately.

 5. To assign the necessary permissions to these principals, select your respective <a href="https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade?">subscription</a>  and go to **Access control (IAM)**.
 Select +Add then select "Add Role Assigment.
+For example, starting with your 'dev' Azure Subscription:

    <p align="center">
                   <img src="./images/SP-setup3.png" alt="Access control"/>
    </p>

 6. Select Contributor and add members selecting + Select Members.
-Add the member "Azure-ARM-Dev-ProjectName" as create before.
+Add the member "Azure-ARM-Dev-TFR" as create before.

    <p align="center">
                   <img src="./images/SP-setup4.png" alt="SP Contributor"/>
    </p>

-7. Repeat step here, if you deploy Dev and Prod into the same subscription, otherwise change to the prod subscription and repeat with "Azure-ARM-Prod-ProjectName".
+7. Repeat steps 5 & 6 for your Prod Azure Subscription, go to **Access control (IAM)**.
+Select +Add then select "Add Role Assigment.
+Select Contributor and add members selecting + Select Members.
+Add the member "Azure-ARM-Prod-TFR" as create before.
 The basic SP setup is successfully finished.
 </details>

 ### Create Service Connections
 ---

+Navigate back to your Azure DevOps project.
 Select **Project Settings** at the bottom left of the project page and select **Service connections**.

    <p align="left">
       <img src="./images/ado-setup1.png" alt="Service connection" width="30%" height=30%"/>